Orthodox Christian Stewardship

 All Orthodox Christian parishioners are called upon to be stewards of the Faith and of the Church.
 Unlike membership dues, stewardship comprises offering time, talent and treasure to benefit the Church, parishioners and the local community.
 Stewardship by definition means the careful and responsible management of something entrusted to one’s care.
 God has entrusted the care of our beautiful Church to us.

-By completing a Stewardship Commitment Card you are pledging to support St. George with time, talent and treasure and most importantly you are becoming part of the St. George family.
-Please download the 2017 Stewardship Commitment Card and return it to the Church Office.
+By completing a Stewardship Commitment Formyou are pledging to support St. George with time, talent and treasure and most importantly you are becoming part of the St. George family.
+You can pledge online here:

 At St. George Orthodox Church we believe that helping others including those in our local community is a priority.
 We donate 10% of all stewardship dollars collected to charities.
 In 2016 the following charities benefited through stewardship commitments: